openhab/openhab-addons/bundles/org.openhab.binding.pentair/README.md

 Number Pump_PPC                "Pump PPC [%d]"                                (gPool) { channel = "pentair:intelliflo:1:pump1:ppc" }
 ```

-Here is an example of a complete sitemap, saved as pentair.sitemap.
-Adjust the temperature values for metric is so desired.
+Here is an example of a complete sitemap, saved as `pentair.sitemap`.
+Adjust the temperature values for metric if so desired.
 ```
 sitemap pool label="Pool stuff" {
   Frame label="Pool" {